 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Peoples has been spelled Peebles, Peebes, Peebbes, Peeples, Peoples and many more.

-More information is included under the topic Early Peoples Notables in all our PDF Extended History products.
+Another 65 words (5 lines of text) are included under the topic Early Peoples Notables in all our PDF Extended History products

 Peoples Settlers in United States in the 19th Century